dsleo/dsleo.github.io/_posts/2025-04-18-aiformath.md

 ![AI death](/assets/images/ai_death.jpg)

 As a mathematician-turned-AI practitioner myself, I couldn't stay untouched by this whole movement.
 And yet, something felt off.
 While the impact on chemistry was undeniable, AI is still nowhere near earning a Fields Medal.
 Solving IMO problems might be impressive (and not just for AI), it remains largely symbolic.
 It’s a far cry from making a real impact on working mathematicians.
-This is a first sign of what the cultural divide between the AI and the mathematics community[^2].
+This is a first sign of the cultural divide between the AI and the mathematics community[^2].

 For instance, the pride of AI scientists is to show "sota results"[^3] on any benchmark.
 What does it actually translate to, if anything?
 No one knows, no one cares.
 What does it mean for a mathematician that the latest LLM can solve k out of n problems from a competition?
 Nothing.
 Most of the mathematician endeavour is not to prove a theorem, but to state it.
 And even when the question is already well-posed, it's quite far from competitive math problems.